Hoooao/Onyx-NS3/README.md

 ### Installation

-Refer to [NS3-release](https://www.nsnam.org/releases/ns-3-43/) for lated NS3 release and documentation for compiling.
+Refer to [NS3-release](https://www.nsnam.org/releases/ns-3-43/) for the latest NS3 release and documentation for compiling.

 ### Onyx simmed